instadeepai/jumanji/README.md

 2. Make research in RL more accessible.
 3. Facilitate the research on RL for problems in the industry and help close the gap between research and industrial applications.
+4. Provide environments whose difficulty can be scaled to be arbitrarily hard.

 ### Overview 🦜